CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/namedentities.md

 - Miscellaneous

 ### Disclaimer
-Note that named entities have been extracted through machine learning using [the TextMiNER library](https://github.com/CentreForDigitalHumanities/TextMiNER).
-As such, the annotated entities should not be taken at face value, and only be used for exploration purposes.
+Named entities are automatically assigned using machine learning.
+As such, the annotations can include mistakes, and should not be taken at face value.

+If a corpus has named entity annotations, the info page for the corpus will provide more information on how the models were trained.
+We recommend being critical about the accuracy and possible biases of this process if you intend to use named entities in your research.